WGHT: Silent period

 With the dawn of the 21st Century, selling advertising was becoming difficult for small AM stations like WGHT, thus revenue was dropping.
 Options such as brokering the station various times of the day were looked at and it was determined that if the station could not be live and local with the programming local people are used to, it would be better to just close the station down.
 In June 2017, it was announced that WGHT would close late in the summer or in the fall.
 On September 22, 2017, Mariana Broadcasting filed an application with the FCC for consent to transfer ownership of WGHT as part of a donation to the Borough of Pompton Lakes.
 Pompton Lakes had no plans to operate the station, and looked for a partner to run it.
 On December 15, 2017, ownership was transferred and the station went silent.
 John Silliman conducted the signoff.

-A low-power FM translator application was granted in May, 2018 as part of the FCC's "AM Revitalization Program", but not finished.
-On December 13, 2018, WGHT began temporarily and sporadically simulcasting Middletown, New York station WALL in order to keep its broadcast license valid.
+A low-power FM translator application was granted in May 2018 as part of the FCC's "AM Revitalization Program", but not finished.
+On December 13, 2018, WGHT began temporarily and sporadically simulcasting Middletown, New York station WALL to keep its broadcast license valid.